 Angelina Jolie reveals exciting plan to dive into the fashion industry in NYC

-New York - Angelina Jolie is shaking up the fashion industry!
-The star has revealed her plans for her new project, with which she hopes to promote young designers.
+New York, New York - Angelina Jolie is shaking up the fashion industry!
+The star has revealed plans for her new project, with which she hopes to promote young designers.

 With the new project, Jolie looks to provide a place where talent can work creatively and sustainably.

-The Oscar winner spent a long time looking for the right space for her fashion project, and as she walked around New York City with her daughter Zahara (18), something immediately caught her eye: a house painted with countless graffiti.
+The Oscar winner spent a long time looking for the right space for her fashion project, and as she walked around New York City with her daughter Zahara (18), something immediately caught her eye: a building covered with endless graffiti.

 "Perhaps we can do something with all the art," the Maleficent star said.